-Where a proposed building is outside the SPA but within 1500m of the SPA boundary or identified areas that have a functional link (see Map 5.1), there may be circumstances where a project level Habitats Regulations Assessment is able to demonstrate that the proposal will not adversely affect the integrity of the SPA.
-Applicants must provide evidence to show how their proposal meets the criteria listed in Natural England's "Agricultural Buildings and the Breckland SPA Stone Curlew constraint zone" advice note, or successor document.
+Where a proposed building is outside the SPA but within 1500m of the SPA boundary or identified, or possible areas that have a functional link (see Map 5.1), there may be circumstances where a project level Habitats Regulations Assessment is able to demonstrate that the proposal will not adversely affect the integrity of the SPA.
+For agricultural buildings, Aapplicants must provide evidence to show how their proposal meets the criteria listed in Natural England's "Agricultural Buildings and the Breckland SPA Stone Curlew constraint zone" advice note, or successor document.

 Circumstances where the proposal is able to conclusively demonstrate that it will not result in an adverse effect on Breckland SPA may include where the proposal is:

-- More than 1500m away from potential stone curlew nesting sites inside the SPA (these are those parts of the SPA that are also designated as Breckland Farmland SSSI); - A new building that will be completely masked from the SPA by existing built development; - A proposed re-development of an existing building that would not alter its footprint or increase its potential impact; - A new agricultural building of less than 120 sqm; - An extension to existing agricultural buildings of less than 120 sqm or 100% of the original, whichever is less.
+- More than 1500m away from potential stone curlew nesting sites habitat (such as arable land) inside the SPA (these are those parts of the SPA that are also designated as Breckland Farmland SSSI); - A new building that will be completely masked on all sides from the SPA by existing built development; - A proposed re-development of an existing building that would not alter its footprint or increase its potential impact; - A new agricultural building of less than 120 sqm; - An extension to existing agricultural buildings of less than 120 sqm or 100% of the original, whichever is less.